mlua-rs/rlua/README.md

 `rlua` is designed around "registry handles" to values inside the Lua state.
 This means that when you get a type like `rlua::Table` or `rlua::Function` in Rust, what you actually hold is an integer key into the Lua registry.
-This is also different from the bare Lua C API, where you create tables / functions on the Lua stack and must be aware of their location.
+This is different from the bare Lua C API, where you create tables / functions on the Lua stack and must be aware of their stack location.
 This is also similar to how other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++ work, but it means that using `rlua` may be slightly slower than what you could conceivably write using the C API.
-This is done for reasons of safety and flexibility, and to prevent the user of `rlua` from having to be aware of the Lua stack at all.
+The reasons for this design are safety and flexibility, and to prevent the user of `rlua` from having to be aware of the Lua stack at all.

 There are currently a few missing pieces of this API: